 Looking for an easy DIY printer stand idea?
 I’m sharing what I made to maximize vertical space on a desktop.
 The stand is to store my new printer, two Cricut machines, and a few other things.
 This post contains affiliate links, which you can read more about here.

-DIY Printer Stand & Storage for My Cricut Machines!
+How to Make a DIY Printer Stand and Storage for Cricuts!

 Alright, so you all know I have a small workspace.
 I don’t have an office or craft room…my little desk nook is it and only it.
 Don’t get me wrong, I love it!
 But I also love being organized.
 I’ve had two Cricut machines for a while, (an Explore Air 2 and a Maker).
 They didn’t really fit well, but I just lived with it for a while.